-The vast bulk of data in this site is gleaned from the Clyde Navigation C-TN collection held in the Glasgow City Archives in the Mitchell, North Street, Glasgow, and I am indebted to Dr Irene O'Brien and her archivists Nerys, Barbara and Michael for all their assistance and support in my researches of Glasgow, Greenock, Ardrossan, Donaldson Line, William Denny, Fairfields, ...............
+The vast bulk of data in this site is gleaned from the Clyde Navigation C-TN collection held in the Glasgow City Archives in the Mitchell Library, North Street, Glasgow, and I am indebted to Dr Irene O'Brien and her archivists Nerys Tunnicliffe, Barbara Neilson, Lynsey Green and Michael Gallagher for all their assistance and support in my researches on their huge amount of shipping records encompassing Glasgow, Greenock, Ardrossan, Donaldson Line, William Denny, Fairfields, Henderson Line, etc ...............

 Also Glasgow University Business Archives have been exceptionally helpful in providing material from Anchor Line and Ross & Marshall Archives.